nashape/docs/rebuild.md

 ### Relational Schema

 The database schema has grown organically.
-It needs a thorough redesign to return it to a well-structured schema.
+It needs a thorough redesign to return it to a well-structured, normalised schema.

 Current SQL queries have more joins than they need.
 This makes the queries slower and more difficult to write.